4.9-Stars

 Man Installing Wooden Ceiling Fan Light

-The cost of running a ceiling fan depends on a variety of factors such as fan speed, how often you use it, and the electricity rate you pay.
+The cost of running a ceiling fan depends on factors such as fan speed, how often you use it, and the electricity you pay.
 Like other electrical devices, a ceiling fan’s power consumption is all about the watts it uses.
-A larger, faster-spinning fan will use up more watts, potentially bumping up your electricity bill.
+A larger, faster-spinning fan will use more watts, potentially bumping your electricity bill.

 An average fan, operating for about eight hours daily, costs approximately $0.99 to $10.71 to run for 90 days.
 However, these numbers are bound to vary based on the fan motor, size, and speed.
-So, we’ve discussed the costs of running a DC motor and an AC motor ceiling fan separately.
+So, we’ve discussed the costs of running a DC motor, an AC motor, and a ceiling fan separately.
 Let’s take a look!

 1. DC Motor Ceiling Fan